annetrose/xparty/README.txt

 * Create a javascript file in client/custom/xxx/js named teacher_xxx.js
   where xxx is the activity type.
 Load js in teacher_xxx.html.

-  (Optional) Implement defineCustomPanes() to define any custom data panes.
+  (Optional) Implement addCustomPanes() to add any custom data panes.

   To add a custom data pane, add a DataPane to the global array gDataPanes.
   Extend DataPane or ActionPane to create your own DataPane object.